 - Participants will discuss a shared vocabulary and be able to define critical concepts including culture, diversity, race, ethnicity, inclusion, stereotypes, bias, prejudice, oppression and power.

 - Participants will identify a minimum of three ways they are challenged when they encounter difference in clinical settings.

 - Participants will apply the Intercultural Development Continuum to identify a minimum of two ways they can better engage difference in their work to meet the needs of a variety of populations.

 - Participants will describe their culturally influenced conflict style and how it impacts their experience working with people who are different from themselves.

 - Participants will describe how their own cultural legacy around issues of race and oppression impacts their effectiveness as mental health clinicians.

-- Participants will list the six “F’s” of the Internal Family System model and be able to apply them to clinical situations when responding to their own and their clients reactivity and overwhelm.
+- Participants will list the eight "C’s” of the Self in the Internal Family System model and be able to apply them to clinical situations when responding to their own reactivity and overwhelm.

 - Participants will list the five “P’s” of the therapeutic stance in the Internal Family Systems Model and be able to use that information to help them re-calibrate their therapeutic position around difference when necessary.

 - Participants will identify non-therapeutic parts of themselves that become activated when encountering difference and describe how to use two IFS techniques to help them maintain a therapeutic alliance.